 We’re here to help.
 Call us at 1.877.777.4018 or send us an email at solar@energytrust.org.

-*The Oregon Community Solar Program is administered by the State of Oregon.
+*The Oregon Community Solar Program is a state enabled initiative overseen by the Oregon Public Utility Commission.
 Participation in the Community Solar Program allows customers to offset their energy usage with electricity generated from a certified community solar project.